aimanraz/data-analysis/README.md

 # List of Data Analysis Project

 # [2021 Chicago Crime Analysis](https://github.com/aimanraz/cgo-crm-analysis.git)
-This time we will used real world data to answer set of questions regarding the dataset.
-Arent ya currious detective? lets trespass the barrier tape.
+This time we will use actual-world data to answer a set of questions regarding the dataset.
+Arent ya curious, detective?
+Let's trespass the barrier tape.

 ![](https://github.com/aimanraz/cgo-crm-analysis/blob/main/img/cr_demo.JPG)